Difference Between C and Python Which One Should You Choose

 Language Design and Syntax Differences

-C and Python differ significantly in how programs are written and executed, forming a core difference between C and Python.
+C and Python differ significantly in how programs are written and executed, forming a core difference of C and Python programming.

 Compilation and Execution